We are pleased to host a tax on playing cards in the Rome of the Popes, of Morena Dr Marina, of the State:

 ..

 La rapida diffusione delle carte da gioco, aveva persuaso alla fine del secolo XVI “er papa tosto” Sisto V a tassare questo settore.
 Detto, fatto.
 Si delegò ad un appaltatore privato il diritto esclusivo a fabbricare, bollare e vendere le carte da gioco.
 In cambio egli avrebbe pagato una somma consistente, che Sisto V volle assegnare come rendita all’Ospedale dei poveri mendicanti (il suo San Sisto).
 Anche più tardi la politica dei papi fu ambigua, sempre in bilico fra tolleranza, not to give up revenues, and severity, so it is often banned the games for the known phenomena of social unrest.
+Playing cards to be sold and be able to move to Rome in the Papal States and from then on was to have the stamp.
+The idea was so successful to get there, with various corrections, to our times.

 There were two types of stamps for the cards: those clusters which were used at home and one for the bouquets that were used in public places.